George Soros in Davos: 2020 Election Will Determine 'Fate of the World'

 “Regrettably, President Trump seems to be following a different course: Make concessions to China and declare victory while renewing his attacks on U.S. allies,” Soros said at the time.
 “This is liable to undermine the U.S. policy objective of curbing China’s abuses and excesses.”

 At this year’s event, Soros also lambasted Chinese Communist Party leader Xi Jinping for his government’s use of a totalitarian social credit scoring system on Chinese citizens.
-Xi is using “artificial intelligence to have total control of his people,” he warned.
+Xi is using “artificial intelligence to have total control of his people,” Soros warned.
 He also mused that China’s president is “trying to exploit” President Trump on trade.

 These remarks follow President Trump’s speech before the World Economic Forum, in which he touted his America First economic policies as a model for global prosperity.